Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 - Clam-Gallas Palace.

 Tip: Check out the Prague underground tours, which came highly recommended by a group of Canadian tourists that we met whilst in Prague.
 In the 13th century, the streets of Prague were much lower than they are now.
 As the city was developed, levels were raised to avoid flooding from the Vltava river, wider then than it is now.
 The underground tours access remains of the city beneath Old Town Prague that predate the surface-level streets of today.

 Food and Drink in Old Town Prague

 No walking tour would be complete without refreshment stops along the way.
 As with any capital city, Prague has a wide variety of options.
-If you don't mind paying a little more for the view and the atmosphere, there are cafes and restaurants in the Old Town Square.
+If you do not mind paying a little more for the view and the atmosphere, there are cafes and restaurants in Old Town Square.
 But a look down the streets around the Tyn courtyard will turn up cheaper options and the advantage of a quieter setting, a little off the main tourist trail.

 The donut/chimney craze for ice cream cones was sweeping the city when we were there.
 They are not the cheapest way to eat your ice cream, but they certainly provide a very filling snack and one which you can justify after a walk around the sights of Prague.

 The distance from The Municipal House to the Old Town Bridge Tower is around 1.1km, so it is an easy walk with no hills to negotiate.
 It offers plenty to catch the eye from the outside for free and also multiple options of interesting buildings to go inside and explore.
 Prague Old Town was an area that we returned to several times, either walking through on our way to and from the river or dropping into the streets behind the Tyn Church for a drink or a meal.